dafi/jekyll-toc-generator/README.md

 You must replace the `{{ content }}` directive with `{{ content | toc_generate }}`

-The output contains the HTML code with the TOC and the anchors referenced by TOC generator
+The output contains the HTML code with the TOC and anchor's targets with the `id` attribute

 Example